 Additional Requirements: Minimum credit hours, content area GPA, and required courses completed, including AP and transfer, vary according to program area.
 Please check with advisor and/or review the academic programs for your program area for further details.

-Transfer or Returning Students: If you are not a current UT student, you must be admitted to the university before your admission to teacher education can be finalized.
-Candidates may choose to apply to UT at this time.
+Transfer or Returning Students: If you are not a current UTK student, you must be admitted to the University before your admission to Teacher Education is finalized.
+Candidates may choose to apply to UTK at this time.
 Check with your advisor regarding classification as an undergraduate or a graduate student before submitting an application to the University.
-Admission to the University of Tennessee does not guarantee admission to teacher education, however, admission to UT is required before full admission to a teacher education program is official.
-For more information about UT admission, please click here.
+Admission to the University of Tennessee, Knoxville, does not guarantee admission to teacher education.
+However, admission to UTK is required before full admission to a teacher education program is official.
+For more information about UTK admission, please click here.

 Use the link provided below to submit your initial application to Teacher Education.
 This form begins your application process, and simply asks for personal and contact information.

 - Fall 2018 Interview Dates: November 5-8, 12-15

 - Spring 2019 Interview Dates: April 1-4, 8-11

 UT expects that the teacher candidate maintains Professional Competencies, Attitudes, and Dispositions (ProCADs) identified as essential to the teaching profession.
 More information on the ProCADs expected of all teacher candidates can be found HERE.